seandlg/repetition-works/index.md

 So, SRT is a barebones version of CBT which only focuses on affecting beliefs.

-## Negative reactions and cognitive dissonance
+## Doubt and its relation to belief

 TBD